W251 R-Class EGR Issues

 1714275252753.png

 Thanks for the info.
-I should try to disconnect these sensors first or try to remove that pin from the plug?
-So it will be only 4 pins for testing?
+Should I try disconnecting these sensors first or try removing this pin from the plug?
+So that leaves only 4 pins to check?

 Similar threads